 Nomination of Directors

-The Board does not currently have a formal process in place for assessing the effectiveness of the Board, the chairperson of the Board, each committee of the Board and their respective chairperson, or individual directors.
-However, such a process may be implemented in the future if deemed appropriate.
-Based on the Corporation’s size, its early stage of development and the number of individuals currently on the Board, the Board does not consider a formal assessment process to be necessary at this time.
+The Corporation does not have a formal process in place for assessing the effectiveness of the Board, the chairperson of the Board, each committee of the Board and their respective chairperson, or individual directors.
+Given the Corporation’s size, its stage of development, and the size and composition of the Board, the Board does not consider a formal assessment process to be necessary at this time.

 The Board has three (3) standing committees: the Audit Committee, the Compensation Committee and the Corporate Governance Committee.

 Antibe is relying on Section 6.1 of National Instrument 52-110 – Audit Committees (“NI 52-110”) with respect to the exemption from Part 3 (Composition of the Audit Committee) and Part 5 (Reporting Obligations) of NI 52-110.
 The Audit Committee is governed by its charter.
 A copy of the text of the Audit Committee’s charter, established in accordance with NI 52-110, is set out in Schedule B of its latest Information Circular.